ziweek/ziweek.github.io/_posts/2022-10-02-blockchain-rust-basic.md

 ```
 curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh
 ```
-If you ran that code, then you can run into several options like below.
-It is recommended to pick first one (the default).
+If you ran it, then you can run into several options like below.
+It is recommended to choose first one which is also default one.
 ```
 1) Proceed with installation (default)
 2) Customize installation
 3) Cancel installation
 > 1
 ```
-If Rust is installed normally, then you can check it using the below code.
+If the installation is done, then you need to check whether it is installed normally using the below code.
 ```
 rustc -V
 ```